kirankancheti/LibraryManagementSystem/README.md

 BORROWER MANAGEMENT:-
 Will not allow to create the new user, if fname,lname,address matches.

 LIBRARY FINES:-
-Users will be allowed to pay the fines only if the books are returned back.
+Users will be allowed to pay the fines only if the books were returned back.
 Hence the check box for paying the fine will not be displayed, in case the user had not returned the books.

 HIGH LIGHTS:-
-USER FRIENDLY GUI, where a naïve librarian can work on.
+USER FRIENDLY GUI, where a naïve librarian can work on.Optimized queries for best performance.
-Hint questions for librarians, for the input to be provided in the GUI.
+Hint questions for librarians, for the input to be provided in the GUI using CSS.
 While checking a book in, librarians will know, if the user does have any fines to be paid w.r.t to the book which he is returning.
 A red warning message will be displayed, so that the librarian can warn the user about the fine to be paid.